pytorch/torchtune/README.md

 **Config Overrides**

-You can easily overwrite config properties from the command-line:
+You can directly overwrite config fields from the command line:

 ```bash
 tune run lora_finetune_single_device \